 - The graduation program extends opportunities for students in Grade 10-12 to earn credit through challenge, equivalency and external credits.

-- Planning 10 course encourages students to explore a range of career options, plan their future and develop skills in areas such as employability, healthy decision-making, and financial management.
+- Career Life Education (CLE 10), formally Planning 10, encourages students to explore a range of career options, plan their future and develop skills in areas such as employability, healthy decision-making, and financial management.

 - Grade 10 courses count for credits towards graduation.